Google pays just $22.5m to FTC over Safari tracking blunder

 The consumer watchdog confirmed in a statement today that Google had settled on charges that it "misrepresented privacy assurances to users" and described the fine as the biggest one ever meted out over the violation of a Commission order.

-Nonetheless, the payout is ridiculously small change to Google - which racks up sales of over $20m roughly every five hours.
+Nonetheless, the payout is ridiculously small change to Google - which racks up sales of over $20m roughly every four hours.
 Indeed, the US regulator acknowledged the fact that the company generates billions of dollars of revenue annually.

 The penalty was gently flung at the search and ad giant, after the FTC confirmed that it had violated an earlier privacy agreement with the commission.